nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Click [here](#plan-commands) to have a better understanding of the parameters stated.

-<span class="info box">:memo: Plan names in WerkIt! will be stored in lower case, regardless of whether you have entered
+<span class="info box">:memo: Plan names in WerkIt! will be stored in lowercase, regardless of whether you have entered
 them in title casing.</span>

 **Example**<br>